grailbio/bigslice/README.md

 Bigslice uses Go modules to capture its dependencies;
 no tooling other than the base Go install is required.
 ```
 $ git clone https://github.com/grailbio/bigslice
 $ cd bigslice
 $ GO111MODULE=on go test
 ```

-If tests fail with `socket: too many open files` errors, try increasing the maximum number of open files by running
+If tests fail with `socket: too many open files` errors, try increasing the maximum number of open files.
 ```
 $ ulimit -n 2000
 ```